 We’ve found it’s a good idea to do a test run of your exercises ahead of time.
 Gather a group together before the actual meeting to test the activities you want to lead, take notes or sketchnotes, and tweak accordingly.

 Never Round Out The Time

 At a recent meeting, our graphic recorder noticed a very interesting tactic by the meeting facilitator: time was blocked out by 27 minutes, 13 minutes, 4 minutes… but never by the half hour, 15 minutes, or 5 minutes.
 Getting specific with blocks of time will help folks in the room be more aware with how they are using it, meaning more engagement, more focus, and better end results at the end of the day.

 Our graphic recorder, visualizing the big ideas at a meeting after the initial agenda setting.

 Build In Break Time

-Again, this seems obvious, but building in time for bio-breaks (not to mention mental breaks!) is the only way to be sure that the rest of your timeline doesn’t get disrupted when someone has a little too much coffee.
+Building in time for mental breaks is the only way to be sure that the rest of your timeline doesn’t get disrupted when someone needs to excuse themselves, or when energy starts to flag.

 Is your meeting idea exciting enough?
 Does your company have what it takes to stand out from the herd?
 Leave us a shout out and we can help elevate the experience by picturing your big ideas.